Learn what types of projects you can connect to in Travelpayouts.

 This category is for people or companies who help travelers book travel services via partner links.
 If you plan and book travel for your clients or business trips for your coworkers, provide your clients/coworkers with links to book travel services, and/or have an office dedicated to selling tickets and other travel services, pick this category.

-- Coupon website - For those who issue coupons and promo codes for travel services.
-This type of project might include websites, apps, messengers, newsletters, or social media channels.
+- Coupons or promo codes — For those who issue coupons and promo codes for travel services.
+This type of Project might include websites, apps, messengers, newsletters, or social media channels.

-- Private - For people who use affiliate marketing to get rewarded for bookings made by themselves or by friends and family.
-This category is also for non-commercial or educational travel projects.
+- Personal bookings — For people who use affiliate marketing to get rewarded for bookings made by themselves or by friends and family.
+This category is also for non-commercial or educational travel Projects.

 Important!
-Most programs prohibit ads that include the brand’s name in the keywords or the ad copy.
+Most programs prohibit paid search ads that include the brand’s name in the keywords or the ad copy.
+You can learn more in the About Paid Search article.
 This condition will be posted on the program page in the “Allowed types of promotion” section: